YttriLab/A-SOID/README.md

 ### Contributing

-Pull requests are welcome.
 For recommended changes that you would like to see, open an issue.

 There are many exciting avenues to explore based on this work.
 Please do not hesitate to contact us for collaborations.